SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 ## Exp2: Test suite pass rate comparison (RQ1)

-After completion of the previous experiment, collect the binaries for the reliability testing using the `make_set.py` script.
-This will create setA, setB, and setC folders in the project directory.
+After completion of the previous experiment, collect the binaries for the reliability testing using the `2_make_set.py` script.
+This will create setA, setB, and setC directories in the project directory.
 ```
 $ python3 2_make_set.py setA
 $ python3 2_make_set.py setB